 According to the Advanced Placement Program’s official website, the first part of the AP Chinese test will require individuals to listen to and read various conversations before selecting the most applicable response.
 This will take roughly 80 minutes.

 The second portion will be focused on creating stories, either verbally or through writing.
 This aims to evaluate participants on their overall comprehension of the course and how it can be applied to everyday conversations.

 To do well, students will need not only to memorize words or phrases but also to get to the essence of how Mandarin Chinese is spoken.
 Engaging in conversations is a key component of this examination.

 Last Time The AP Chinese Exam Was Changed

 The AP Exam for Chinese hasn’t had many significant changes in the past years.
 Both the format and content have widely remained the same since it was first introduced in school.
 Therefore, students and teachers alike can make use of all the AP exam preparation and resources available.

 Compared to studying for a math or science-related test, the AP Chinese exam is a bit trickier.
 As mentioned earlier, students shouldn’t just rely on memorizing words or reading through textbooks to pass.
 They’ll need to understand the essence behind the language, master the diction, and be very particular with the accent.
 So, maximizing a wide array of different resources will go a long way in this endeavor.

 Here’s a quick run-through of some examples.

 Learning Chinese Characters textbook – Learning Mandarin can sometimes be tricky, but a good book always helps.
-This particular one focuses on introducing users to the 800 most used Chinese characters and how to use them in actual sentences.
+This particular one focuses on introducing users to the 800 most used and traditional Chinese characters and how to use them in actual sentences.